Spanfile/Singularity/README.md

 An array of objects describing where and how to output the blackholed domains.
 The type of each output is specified with the `type` key.
 The possible types are:
 * `hosts`: output a standard hosts-format where each line is in the format of `<blackhole-address> <name>`.
 Other hosts-files can be included in the output by settings their paths in the `include` array option.
 * `pdns-lua`: output a Lua script that can be used with the `lua-dns-script` configuration option in PDNS Recursor.
 The script will have each blackholed domain hardcoded into it.
 By using the `preresolve()` function, the script will respond to queries for the blackholed domains with either an `A`-record or an `AAAA`-record containing the `blackhole-address`.
 The type of the record depends on whether the `blackhole-address` is an IPv4- or an IPv6-address.
+By default, the script will output a metric called `blocked-queries` that is incremented every time the script responds to a blocked domain.
+It is accessible through the same means as every other Recursor metric.
+It can be disabled with the `output_metric` setting, and the metric's name can be customised with the `metric_name` setting.
+Both settings can be omitted for their default values.

 In all output types, the default `blackhole-address` is `0.0.0.0` and can be changed per-output.